"I CAN" mortgage

 Working with New American Funding

-As you’d expect of a company founded in the 21st century, New American Funding has excellent technologies.
-Without those, it wouldn’t be able to offer its 14-day closing guarantee for home purchase loans.
+As you’d expect of a company founded in the 21st century, New American Funding has mastered the use of technology.
+Without technology, it couldn’t offer its 14-day closing guarantee for home purchase loans.

 New American Funding has a straightforward, all-online application process.
 This includes the secure uploading of documents, cutting down on the amount of paper you have to submit.